Meltixx-cs/ModLabs-Mod-Checker-Temp/README.md

-If you want help or any problems/errors join the discord to get started! https://discord.gg/Tp2XKjSMN3
+# ModLabs Mod Checker Template
+This is for people who cant code or is to lazy to code, it contains alot of stuff Btw it all works join the discord if you have any problems https://discord.gg/veQTppatv3